dpuentex/mp2-ecommerce/README.md

 - optional navbar items

 # Changelog / Completed
+- repaired problem where selecting all categories would not show any filters
 - added about us for main page seperate from about us for each page
 - renamed browse to all categories and implemented option to display all categories
 - navigate to select store if none is selected